Jumbub/wgsl-visual-debugger/readme.md

 > How do I see the values of my storage buffer without using staging buffers?

+Use the utility functions provided by this repository.

 ## Issues

-> My text is being cut off at the end

-You are exceeding the string length constant.

-> I need dynamic string lengths per shader
+> I don't see anything

-Use string templating to assign the string length constant.
+The UV range needs to encompass the character locations.

+(characters start at `<0.0, 0.0>`; have a size of `<1.0, 1.0>`; and render in the direction `<+inf, +inf>`)

+> I only see the first digit/letter

+The most basic UV range - `<0.0, 0.0>` to `<1.0, 1.0>` - will render the first character to fit the entire texture.

+To render more characters, apply a uniform scaling factor to the UV.

+(a UV range of `<0.0, 0.0>` to `<3.0, 3.0>` will render the first three characters)

+> I want to move the text

+To render the characters at an offset, subtract an offset from the UV.

+(subtract from the UV _before_ applying the above scaling factor)

+(a UV range of -3.0 to 3.0 will render the first three characters offset from the UV by three characters)

 > I am seeing characters that look like this

-The font does not support this character. (the 2 bottom rows contain the bit representation of the character)
+The font does not support this character.

+(the 2 bottom rows of the character contain the bit representation of the character)